Surface finish: Non-contact methods

+These optical methods are widely implemented in industries such as aerospace, automotive, biomedical engineering, and microelectronics, where precise surface texture control is critical.

 Specification

 In the United States, surface finish is usually specified using the ASME Y14.36M standard.
 The other common standard is International Organization for Standardization (ISO) 1302:2002, although the same has been withdrawn in favour of ISO 21920-1:2021.

 Many factors contribute to the surface finish in manufacturing.
 In forming processes, such as molding or metal forming, surface finish of the die determines the surface finish of the workpiece.
 In machining, the interaction of the cutting edges and the microstructure of the material being cut both contribute to the final surface finish.

 In general, the cost of manufacturing a surface increases as the surface finish improves.
 Any given manufacturing process is usually optimized enough to ensure that the resulting texture is usable for the part's intended application.
 If necessary, an additional process will be added to modify the initial texture.
 The expense of this additional process must be justified by adding value in some way—principally better function or longer lifespan.
 Parts that have sliding contact with others may work better or last longer if the roughness is lower.
 Aesthetic improvement may add value if it improves the saleability of the product.